School Counselor Resume Examples and Templates for 2023

 Although more openings may mean less competition, tailoring your resume to each position is key to increasing your chances of an interview.
 For example, if the school seeks a counselor to support small-group discussions and mitigate behavior issues, highlight your clinical counseling experience and child development training.

-What is the best school counselor resume format?+
+What is the best school counselor resume format?-

 The combination format is generally best for school counselors.
 This style showcases your work history and key strengths so hiring managers get a full picture of you as a candidate.
 But a reverse-chronological resume can also be effective if you have an extensive work history and are applying for a senior-level role.

-Expert advice: include a cover letter with your resume
+Include a cover letter with your resume

 A strong cover letter increases your chances of an interview because it lets you expand on your qualifications and why you want the job.
 Create an engaging, targeted cover letter by focusing on the hiring manager’s needs.
 For more, see our guide on writing a cover letter and examples of school counselor cover letters.